jshams/Charity-Donate/README.md

 # Jake's Charity  Mongo Node app

 ## TO DO's

+- [X] - Wrap the charity name on index route with an a tag that has a href of /charity/{{this._ id }}
+- [X] - Create get route for /charity/:charityId
+        - within this route, Charity.findById(req.params.:charityId).then((charity) => res render (charity-page)) - and pass in the charity object to render with the page.
+- [X] - Create a charity handlebars view basic that shows it's info, you can acces its info with dynamic var with dot noation.

 - [X] Add bootstrap
 - [X] Create bootstrap navbar
 - [X] Create CharityProject Model